-3.4.14 Prequalification and Pre-Award Submissions
+3.4.14 Pregualification and Pre-Award Submissions

-- 1. Do not include in the specifications any mandatory contractor and/or subcontractor prequalification or pre-award submission requirements that could become a contract award condition.
-If a prequalification process or a pre-award submission is required, contact the Departmental Representative. - 2.
-There should be no references to certificates, transcripts, samples, the license numbers of a trade or subcontractor, or any other documentation or item being included with the bid.
+1. Do not include in the specifications any mandatory contractor and/or subcontractor pre-qualification or pre-award submission requirements, such as certificates, transcripts, samples, the license numbers of a trade or subcontractor, or specifying any other documentation or items being required with the construction bidders' bid.
+If a prequalification process or a pre-award submission is required, contact the Departmental Representative.

-3.4.15 Contracting Issues
+3.4.15 Solicitation and Contract Terms and Conditions

-- 1. Specifications describe the workmanship and quality of the work and shall not contain any contracting issues.
+- 1. Specifications describe the workmanship and quality of the work and shall not contain any solicitation or contract terms and conditions.
 Division 00 of the NMS is not used by RCMP, except for the Seals page 00 01 07 and the Table of Contents 00 01 10.
 In specifications, remove all references to the following:

 - 1. general instructions to bidders;

 - 2. general conditions;

 - 3. Canadian Construction Documents Committee (CCDC) documents;

 - 4. priority of documents;

 - 5. security clauses and clearances;

 - 6. terms of payment or holdback;

 - 7. the tendering process;

 - 8. bonding requirements;

 - 9. insurance requirements;

 - 10. alternative and separate pricing;

-- 11. site visits (mandatory or optional); and

-- 12. the release of lien and deficiency holdbacks.
+- 11. site visits (mandatory or optional), and; - 12. the release of lien and deficiency holdbacks.